perspectivezoom/who-is-hiring-spec/README.md

 ## The Spec

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 Each job listing begins with the following ordered, pipe-delimited metadata, followed by any number of paragraphs for further info.
 The unique string "metafriendly" is added to the post to let parsers know that it conforms to the spec

 ```